torproject/torspec/proposals/325-packed-relay-cells.md

 to contain multiple messages.

 The "Relay Command" byte "0" is now used to explicitly indicate "end of commands".
 If the byte "0" appears after a `RELAY_MESSAGE`, the rest of the cell MUST be ignored.
+(Note that this "end of commands" indicator may be absent if there are no bytes remaining after the last message in the cell.)

 Only some "Relay Command" are supported for relay cell packing:
   - `BEGIN_DIR`